photopea/Typr.js/README.md

 A "raindrop" shape: `{ cmds:["M","L","Q","Z"], crds:[0,0,20,80,0,120,-20,80] }` (2 + 2 + 4 + 0 coordinates).

 The format is similar to SVG, but commands and coordinates are separated.
 It is comfortable to work with coordinates as a set of 2D points, apply affine transformations etc.

-#### `Typr.U.glyphsToPath(font, gls)`

-* `font`: font object
-* `gls`: the array of glyphs, wich you want to draw using a font
-* returns the vector path of the outline of the input glyph array

-Note, that all paths returned by `Typr.U` are in font units ( font.head.unitsPerEm ).
-You must scale them down to convert them to pixels.

 #### `Typr.U.pathToContext(path, ctx)`